tdelavoux/Arise/docs/atom-utilities/collapse.md

 # {{ $frontmatter.title }}

-You can use Atom Collapse to hide elements when a button is clicked.
+You can use Arise Collapse to hide elements when a button is clicked.

 <PreviewAndCopyCode>